fireotters/bingo-dungeon/README.md

-# GMTK's GameJam 2022 Project Repository
+# Bingo!!
+Dungeon!!
+(GMTK Game Jam 2022) Project Repository

-Aw shit, here we go again
+Game is complete.
+More levels, code cleanup, and bug fixes are possible in future.